 Equipment used to look sparse in the Corolla compared to the Elantra, but Toyota's really stepped up its game here, too, with a feature and option set that's competitive to the Elantra.
 Most Corollas include the automaker's latest Entune infotainment system, featuring navigation and apps in some models.
 Both the Elantra and Corolla include standard Bluetooth connectivity, while navigation, push-button start, heated front seats, and automatic climate control are available on upper trims.
 The Elantra, however, can be optioned with rear heated seats and we do like its infotainment interface slightly better.

 In all, you can't go wrong with either of these frugal compact sedans.
 The pricing and features are now comparable.
-The Elantra arguably might still have the edge in style and flair, with its very well-coordinated design.
+The Elantra arguably might still have the edge in style and flair, with its very well-coordinated design—and it's worth keeping in mind that the Elantra is also offered as a sportier hatchback, called the Elantra GT, as well as an Elantra Coupe.
 But with a roomier interior, quieter ride, and better fuel economy, the Corolla has narrowed the gap significantly.
 The way it shakes out in our point system, the Elantra holds a significant edge, but if you place your priorities where they matter for most daily-driving commuters, the Corolla could be the better bet.

 |from $16,950||from $17,250|